On this page:

 Protecting the environment

-All offshore wind projects will be subject to robust Victorian and Australian government environmental management and impact assessment frameworks before, during and after operations begin.
+All offshore wind projects are subject to robust Victorian and Australian government environmental management and impact assessment frameworks before, during and after operations begin.

-Offshore wind projects must also be assessed under the Australian Government’s Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+Offshore wind projects may need to be assessed under the Australian Government’s Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) if it is decided this is required.
+The Commonwealth Minister for Environment determines EPBC approvals under the Act.

 An assessment under the EPBC Act includes construction, operation and decommissioning of wind turbines, cables, substations and associated infrastructure.
 It must take the following into consideration:

-• Relevant biodiversity conventions (e.g. Biodiversity Convention, Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES))
+• relevant biodiversity conventions, for example Biodiversity Convention, Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES)

 • Australia’s obligations under migratory species conventions and treaties, including the Japan-Australia Migratory Bird Agreement (JAMBA), China-Australia Migratory Bird Agreement (CAMBA), Republic of Korea Australia Migratory Bird Agreement (ROKAMBA), Bonn Convention and Agreement on the Conservation of Albatrosses and Petrels (ACAP)